Ishrat Jahan encounter killing: The people killed in the incident

-David Headley, who conspired with the Lashkar-e-Taiba in plotting the 2008 Mumbai attacks, later said during FBI interrogation that Ishrat Jahan was a "Fidayeen" (sacrificial aspirant) working for someone named Muzammil Bhat or Muzammil Butt.
-Headley also said during interrogation by the NIA that she was targeting the Chief Minister of Gujarat, Mr. Narendra Modi, and was working for the Lashkar-e-Taiba Terrorist Group.
-In March 2016, he claimed that he had told NIA that about Jahan among other things, but could not say why they weren't recorded by the agency.
+David Headley, who conspired with the Lashkar-e-Taiba in plotting the 2008 Mumbai attacks, later said during FBI interrogation that Ishrat Jahan was a "Fidayeen" (sacrificial aspirant) working for someone named Muzammil Bhat (or Muzammil Butt).
+Headley also said during interrogation by the NIA that she had been targeting the Chief Minister of Gujarat, Mr. Narendra Modi, and was working with Lashkar-e-Taiba (LeT).

+In March 2016, Headley claimed he had told NIA that about Jahan among other things, but could not say why they weren't recorded by the agency.
 However, he went back on part of his statement that LeT chief Zakiur Rehman Lakhvi had told him that "Ishrat Jahan module" was a botched operation, adding that he had no personal knowledge about her.
 He also stated that he learned about her from the media.